marinephycolab-msi/marinephycolab-website/content/project/diversity-of-scytosiphonaceae-ectocarpales-phaeophyceae-in-the-western-pacific/index.md

   *Rosenvingea* have been investigated based on integrated studies on their taxonomy, molecular phylogeny, and growth and development in culture.
   Meanwhile, studies on the widely distributed but phylogenetically problematic genus *Colpomenia* remain lacking.
-This contuining work is aims at investigate the diversity, molecular phylogeny, and in vitro growth and development of the scytosiphonacean taxa within Philippine waters, with special reference to the supposedly circumtropical species *Colpomenia sinuosa*.
+This continuing work is aims at investigate the diversity, molecular phylogeny, and in vitro growth and development of the scytosiphonacean taxa within Philippine waters, with special reference to the supposedly circumtropical species *Colpomenia sinuosa*.